cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 The ConDec Jira plug-in offers a feature that **recommends new links between knowledge elements** and that tries to **identify duplicated knowledge elements**.
+In particular, the feature should support developers in **identifying related decision problems and solution options** documented by others or in the past to
+1) avoid duplicated decision making
+2) change impact
+3) knowledge sharing

 ## Calculation of the Recommendation Score

 This feature tries to identify related knowledge elements using the **context information** of knowledge elements.
-The context information is calculated from the various **context information providers, i.e. link recommendation rules** listed below.
+The context information is calculated from the following **context information providers, i.e. link recommendation rules**:

+1. Recommend elements that are textual similar to the source element
+2. Recommend elements that are timely coupled to the source element
+3. Recommend elements that have the same author as the source element
+4. Recommend elements that are decision problems
+5. Recommend elements that are solution options
+6. Recommend elements that are assigned to the same decision group as the source element
+7. Recommend elements that are assigned to the same component as the source element
+8. Recommend elements that can be traced to the source element
+9. Recommend elements that are the same knowledge type as the source element.
+10. Recommend elements that are included in the same sprint

 Every context information provider calculates a <code>ruleValue<sub>i</sub></code>.
 For example, the textual similarity context information provider calculates a rule value based on the textual similarity of two knowledge elements.
-The more textual similar, the higher is the rule value.
+The more textual similar, the higher is the rule value for this context information provider.
 Besides, every context information provider is assigned a <code>ruleWeight<sub>i</sub></code> to determine its importance for recommendation creation.

 For every knowledge element that might be related to the selected element, a `recommendationScore` is calculated as follows: